dumble1/3d_recon/README.md

   ```
   User see the orthomosaic and DEM on the Map(Google).
   ```
-  - marker and annotation function.

   - measurment
     + measure certain length in the 3d model. (think about density of the 3d model, or rely on the 3d model viewer)
     + measure certain 2d area. (how to set the plane...? can we provide the curved plane?)

+  ***phase 2

   + measure a volume of an area. (how to set the base plane? what if it is not just convex)
   ```
   marker can be put on 2d and 3d both.
   measuring will be performed only on the 3d model using mouse.